 As at 30 June 2018:

 - There were more women than men in both residential and home care across all of the states and territories per 1,000 people in the target population (that is, all people aged 65 years and over and Aboriginal and Torres Strait Islander people aged 50–64 years).

-- In residential care, South Australia had the highest total usage rate, and also the highest rate for women and the second highest usage rate for men after New South Wales.
+- In residential care, South Australia had the highest total usage rate, and also the highest rates for both men and women.
 There were 35.7 women and 16.4 men in residential care for every 1,000 people in the target population in South Australia, compared with national usage rates of 31.0 (women) and 15.4 (men).
 This reflects the fact that South Australia has the highest provision of residential care places.

 - The Northern Territory had the highest total usage rate for home care.
 There were 15.8 women in home care for every 1,000 people in the target population, and 9 men.
 The rate of men using home care in the Northern Territory is higher than the national figure.
 These high usage rates for home care reflect the Northern Territory’s focus on provision of care in the community setting.

 - The usage rates for transition care vary across the states and territories, with the highest total usage rate being in South Australia (1 user per 1,000 people) and the lowest in Queensland (0.8 users per 1,000 people).
 Across Australia, there were 0.6 women and 0.4 men using transition care for every 1,000 people in the target population.

 A stacked bar graph shows the number of people using aged care services per 1,000 people in the target aged care population by sex, state and type of aged care service.
 Women made up the majority of aged care service recipients across all aged care service types and all states and territories.